hed-standard/hed-specification/docs/source/03_HED_formats.md

 - **Categorical entries**: are associated with a particular event file column and provide individual annotations for each column value.
-The dictionary is not required to provide annotations for every possible value in the column, although tools may choose to issue a warning if appropriate.
+The dictionary is not required to provide annotations for every possible value a categorical column, although tools may choose to issue a warning if appropriate.
 The dictionary may also include annotations for values that do not appear in the associated event file column.
 <p></p>